Alpha Epsilon Delta

 Omicron Delta Epsilon

 Omicron Delta Epsilon is the International Honors Society in Economics It was created in 1963 with the merger of two honor societies, Omicron Delta Gamma and Omicron Chi Epsilon; today it is one of the worlds largest academic honor societies.
 You do not need to be an economics major or minor to join.
 Undergraduates and graduate students are welcome.
-Membership applications can be found using this link.
+Eligible students will receive an invitation to join.
+Invitations are usually sent out in the middle of fall and spring semesters.

 Phi Beta Kappa